simbrain/simbraindocs/src/docs/worlds/imageworld.md

 # Image World

-## General Information

-ImageWorld is a tool that allows for neural network representations of visual images.
-ImageWorld has two main components: a window for displaying an image and applying filters and a network coupled to said image.
-Each coupling is specific to the network-image pair, so changing the image, applying subsequent filters, or creating a new network will require creating a new coupling.

-Filters are sensor matrices with each pixel corresponding to a sensor which activates its neuron counterpart when coupled to a network.
-The number of pixels are determined by the width and height values of the filter in the Edit Sensor Matrix tab.
-The higher the WidthxHeight value, the more pixels are represented and the clearer the image.
-Conversely, the lower the WidthxHeight value, the more blocky the image.

-## Image Album

-The Image Album window is where images are loaded and processed (filters are applied).
-A default image of a bobcat is loaded upon opening, but any image of PNG format can be loaded.
-The default image is unfiltered, but filters, or sensor matrices, can be added by selecting one of the several built-in filters or by customizing one manually.

-* To load an Image

-Click on the ‘Load Images’ icon next to the green arrows on the upper left of the Image Album toolbar.
-Select an image of the PNG format.

-Alternatively, click on the ‘file’ button on top of the green arrows on the toolbar and click on ‘Load Images…’ Then select an image of the PNG format.

-* To apply filters

-Select a built-in filter by clicking on the Filter dropdown on top of the Image Album toolbar and selecting one of the pre-made sensor matrices: Gray150x150, Color100x100, Threshold10x10, and threshold250x250.

-Alternatively, a filter can be customized by clicking on the ‘Add Sensor Matrix’ button (represented by a ‘+’ sign) by the Filter dropdown on the toolbar.
-A window will appear allowing for edits to be made to the following parameters:

-* Name: A string descriptor/label associated with the filter

-* Width: Determines the width of the image filter in pixels

-* Height: Determines the height of the image filter in pixels

-* Filter: Determines the type of image filter, there are three options: Color, Gray Scale, and Threshold
-        Color: Applies a filter with color
-        Gray Scale: Applies a filter in monochromatic shades from black to white

-* Threshold: Applies a filter in black-and-white without shading.
-The threshold minimum of 0.0 applies an all-white filter, and the maximum of 1.0 applies an all-black filter, therefore, a value of 0.5 is recommended for threshold.

-Once a filter is applied, further edits can be made by clicking the ‘Edit Sensor Matrix’ button by the ‘Add Sensor Matrix’ button.

-//will fix/incorporate to above

-* To couple images:

-    * Generally an image that has been loaded in can be coupled with a neuron group

-    * After creating a blank canvas, the dimensions can be used for the size of the neuron group to be coupled with.

-    * Then, using the coupling manager, the neuron values are force set to the values of the pixels of the image

-    * This will change in live time while the network is run in accordance with the image

-* To create or add filters:

-* A pre-built filter can be overlaid on the image by using the filter dropdown (Gray150x150, Color100x100, Threshold10x10, and threshold250x250)

-* A filter can also be created by the user by clicking “Add Sensor Matrix” with the following parameters

-    * Name: a string representing the filter

-    * Width: width of image filter in pixels

-    * Height: height of image filter in pixels

-    * Types: Can be set to Color, GrayScale, or Threshold
+ImageWorld is a tool designed for managing sets of images and using them as inputs to other components, primarily neural networks.
+The interface can be used to create and edit sets of images.

+This can be used to model visual processing, for example retinal processing, or machine learning vision applications.

+It has two main components: a window for displaying an image and applying filters, and a network linked to that image.
+Each link is specific to a particular network-image pair, so changing the image, applying new filters, or creating a new network will necessitate establishing a new link.

+# Image Album

+The Image Album window is where images are loaded and processed with filters.
+Any PNG format image can be used and the default image is unfiltered, but filters, or sensor matrices, can be applied by selecting from several built-in options or customizing one manually.

+To load an Image, click on the 'file' button on top of the toolbar and click 'Load Images.."
+Then select an image of the PNG format.

+# Filters

+To apply filters, select a built-in filter by clicking on the 'Filter' dropdown on top of the toolbar and select one of the pre-made sensor
+matrices: Gray `150 x 150`, Color `100 x 100`, Threshold `10x10` and threshold
+`250 x 250`.

+A filter can be customized by clicking on the 'Add Filter' button (represented by a '+' sign) by the 'Filter' dropdown on the toolbar.
+A dialogue will appear allowing for edits to be made to the following
+parameters:

+Parameters:

+-   **Name:** A string label associated with the filter

+-   **Width:** Determines the width of the image filter in pixels

+-   **Height:** Determines the height of the image filter in pixels

+-   **Filter:** Determines the type of image filter, there are three
+    options: Identity, Grey Scale, and Threshold

+    -   Identity:

+    -   Gray Scale: Applies a filter in monochromatic shades from black to white

+    -   Threshold: Applies a filter in black and white without shading.
+        The threshold minimum of 0.0 applies an all-white filter, and the maximum of 1.0 applies an all-black filter, therefore, a value of 0.5 is recommended.

+Once a filter is applied, further edits can be made by clicking the 'Edit Filter' button by the 'Add Filter' button.
+You can refer back to previous filters by searching for their name in the 'Filters' drop down menu in the toolbar.

+# Creating and Saving an Image

+Instead of importing an image, you have the option to craft your own by clicking and dragging your cursor to sketch out a desired image.

+Once you are satisfied with your first image, click the camera icon adjacent to the arrows to store the image.

+You can either extend the existing image or start afresh by selecting the 'clear canvas' option with the eraser tool.
+Remember to save each image by clicking the camera icon after completion.

+When prepared for the neural network to replicate your artwork, initiate the process by pressing the 'play' button atop the SimBrain interface.
+Navigate through your saved images using the left and right green arrows located at the bottom of the canvas window.

+# Image Processing

+The neural network analyzes the shape within the image, identifying features such as edges, contours and contrast.

+Depending on its training, the neural network classifies the shape or detects specific objects within the image.

+As the neural network processes the image, the results are immediately reflected in the interface of the 'inputs' and the process allowing observation of the network\'s behavior dynamically.

+# Menu Commands

+File:

+Load Images

+Save Current Image

+Save All Images

+Copy

+Paste

+Import from xml

+Export to xml

+Rename

+Close

+Edit:

+Reset Canvas

+Create Filter Coupling